PauloFreiria/cypress-first-steps/README.md

 Cypress is a JavaScript-based end-to-end testing framework that allows developers to write and run tests directly in a real browser environment.

-This project aims to automate the testing of login and user update functionalities while exploring the basic fundamentals of coding and test automation..
+This project aims to automate the testing of login and user update functionalities while exploring the basic fundamentals of coding and test automation.

 ## Installation
 ```bash